aws-amplify/amplify-cli/.github/ISSUE_TEMPLATE/bug_report.md

 **Amplify CLI Version**
-You can use `amplify -v` to check the amplify cli version on your system
+You can use `amplify -v` to check the amplify cli version on your system In case of regression also mention the prior working Amplify version

 **To Reproduce**
 Steps to reproduce the behavior or terminal output if applicable